 If the property's state or territory has a cooling-off period, this begins after the contract is signed by both parties.
 Correct at the time of writing, these are the different standards around the country regarding cooling-off periods for private property sales:

-State Cooling-off period Financial penalty for cancellation
+State Cooling-off period Penalty for cancellation

 NSW 5 business days 0.25% of purchase price